tiagoquin/mlg20-pw3/README.md

 ---

-The following is the final we had at the moment of calculating the F-Score
+Here follows the final result we had at the moment of calculating the F-Score

 ```
 MSE training:  0.005667937398719769